Magdeburg: 20th century

 In 1912, the old fortress was dismantled, and in 1908, the municipality Rothensee became part of Magdeburg.

 During World War I, Polish leader Józef Piłsudski and his close associate Kazimierz Sosnkowski were imprisoned in the city by Germany in 1917–1918.

 During the Weimar Republic the Magdeburger Tageszeitung was published as a local newspaper in Magdeburg.

 During World War II, Magdeburg was the location of 30 forced labour detachments of the Stalag XI-A prisoner-of-war camp for some 4,500 Allied POWs, a camp for Sinti and Romani people (see also Romani Holocaust), and three subcamps of the Buchenwald concentration camp, in which mostly Jewish men and boys and Soviet, Polish and Jewish women were imprisoned.
 In April 1945, dozens of prisoners were massacred by the Volkssturm and Hitler Youth, and surviving prisoners were sent on death marches towards the Ravensbrück and Sachsenhausen concentration camps.

 Magdeburg was heavily bombed by British and American air forces during the Second World War.
 The RAF bombing raid on the night of 16 January 1945 destroyed much of the city centre.
 The death toll is estimated at 2,000–2,500.
 Near the end of World War II, the city of about 340,000 became capital of the Province of Magdeburg.
 Brabag's Magdeburg/Rothensee plant that produced synthetic oil from lignite coal was a target of the Oil Campaign of World War II.
 The Gründerzeit suburbs north of the city, called the Nordfront, were destroyed as well as some of the city's main streets with its Baroque buildings.

 It was occupied by 9th US Army troops on 18 April 1945 and was left to the Red Army on 1 July 1945.
 Post-war the area was part of the Soviet Zone of Occupation and many of the remaining pre-World War II city buildings were destroyed, with only a few buildings near the cathedral and in the southern part of the old city being restored to their pre-war state.
 Before the reunification of Germany, many surviving Gründerzeit buildings were left uninhabited and, after years of degradation, waiting for demolition.

-From 1949 until German reunification on 3 October 1990, Magdeburg belonged to the German Democratic Republic.
+From 1949 until German reunification on 3 October 1990, Magdeburg belonged to East Germany.